What is Hydralazine?

 Hydralazine Uses

-This is used to treat high blood pressure, either alone or in combination with other medications.
-Lowering high blood pressure aids in the prevention of strokes, heart attacks, and kidney problems.
-It is classified as a vasodilator.
-It works by relaxing blood vessels, allowing blood to flow more easily through the body.
+Hydralazine is used to treat high blood pressure, either alone or in combination with other medications.
+Lowering high blood pressure helps prevent strokes, heart attacks, and kidney problems.
+It is classified as a vasodilator, working by relaxing blood vessels to allow blood to flow more easily through the body.

-• Take this medication orally, with or without food, 2 to 4 times per day, or as directed by your doctor.
-The dosage is evaluated by your medical condition as well as your response to treatment.
-Your doctor may begin with a low dose and gradually increase it.
+Take this medication orally, with or without food, 2 to 4 times per day, or as directed by your doctor.
+The dosage depends on your medical condition and response to treatment.

 Hydralazine Side Effects